ibrahimk4111/phero-level2-assignment-1/README.md

+## Type Guard
+As we know that, there have some type guard which makes our code more easier and bug fixing friendly.
+Significance of these type guards written below:-
+#### Instanceof
+We can specify a newly created class by using this ‘instanceof’ type guard.
+It means that, in which class the method situated at. example 1:

+#### typeof
+#### in
+#### is

 ## Union Type
 We all know that typescript gives us some premitive types (string/number/boolean/undefined) to define a variable's type.
 In functions we can define type using two to more by separating them with '|'.